pagkly/Zed/Investopedia4/What Is Martial Law.md

 When martial law is declared, civil liberties, such as the right to free movement, [[free speech]](https://www.investopedia.com/terms/f/first-amendment.asp), or protection from unreasonable searches, can be suspended.
 The justice system that typically handles issues of criminal and civil law is replaced with a military justice system, such as a military tribunal.

-Civilians may be arrested for violating curfews or for offenses that, in normal times, would not be considered serious enough to warrant detention.
+Civilians may be arrested for violating curfews or for offenses that, in normal times, would not be considered serious enough to [[Warrant|warrant]] detention.
 Laws relating to habeas corpus that are designed to prevent unlawful detention may also be suspended, allowing the military to detain individuals indefinitely without the possibility of recourse.

 ### Declaring Martial Law